cduvallet/microbiomeHD/README.md

 is not included in any of the other `make` commands.
 * `supp_files`: the supplementary files, which are also included in the repo and don't technically need to be re-made
+* `tree`: the phyloT tree used to order genera in final figures.

 ## Installing